laravel-json-api/docs/1.0/tutorial/04-relationships.md

 The related resources that are referenced by those identifiers are found in the top-level `included` member of the JSON document.
 It's an array, containing all the related resources referenced in the document.
-In JSON:AP this is known as a *Compound Document*.
+In JSON:API this is known as a *Compound Document*.

 This means as well as displaying the post, our frontend would now be able to